 -THE APPROVAL PROCESS CAN TAKE SEVERAL WEEKS - PLEASE PLAN ACCORDINGLY-

-2. How do I become a Radiation Worker?
+2. How do I become a Radioisotope Worker?

 3. Is there any other additional training required as a Radiation worker?